SpencerCDixon/SpenceBoy/docs/dev-log.md

 ### What did I get done today?

 * Added a new `Types.h` to fix things I don't like about C/C++
+* Added a a texture we can render into and filled it with white pixels
+* Added a basic `LogStream` so I can start getting debug info printed to console

 ### Any questions for Andreas?

+* Best way to create a good dbg() logging utility?
+Mine is heavily inspired from SerenityOS
+* Things to worry about security wise when using `printf` for my log stream

 **Date: 5/2/2020**
 ### What did I learn today?

-Today I learned how to get SDL2 linking with CMake.
+I learned how to get SDL2 linking with CMake.
 I ended up doing it in a somewhat hacky way which hard coded some paths.
 When I get my new Linux machine I will look into using a `FindSDL2` type abstraction to maintain the cross-platform capabilities of CMake.